dtao/PhilosopherDeveloper/source/posts/2019-07-15-on-being-promoted.md

 ![Promotions on a management track tend to be more opportunity-based](/images/opportunity-based-promotions.png)

+## The problematic distance between promotions and hiring

 Earlier I wrote that, as a guideline, the expectation that employees should do the job they want to get is both unfair and harmful.
 (Again, it's great _advice_ for an individual; it's a bad guideline for an entire organization.)